smapiot/piral/docs/tutorials/13-sharing-from-piral.md

 The latter also allows you to set expiration and owner directly and will always write.
 The former behaves exactly as if a pilet would write.

 We also have access to the actions within React components defined in the Piral instance.
-The `useAction` hook gives us a possibility to obtain a reference to the previously mentioned `writeDataItem` action.
+The `useAction` hook gives us the possibility to obtain a reference to the previously mentioned `writeDataItem` action.
 This can look as follows:

 ```ts
 const MyComponentInPiral = () => {